MicrosoftDocs/cpp-docs/docs/ide/vcpp-directories-property-page.md

 ![See macro values](media/vcppdir_libdir_macros.png "Dialog to edit macros")

+Note: The list will populate as you type.
+Don't press **Enter**.

+For more information about macros and why you should use them instead of hard-coded paths whenever possible, see [Working with Project Properties](../ide/working-with-project-properties.md#bkmkPropertiesVersusMacros).
 Many macros depend on the configuration type.
-A debug build might have different macros in effect than a release build.
+A macro in a debug build might evaluate to a different path than the same macro in a release build.

 For more information, see these blog posts: [VC++ Directories](http://blogs.msdn.com/b/vsproject/archive/2009/07/07/vc-directories.aspx), [Inherited Properties and Property Sheets](http://blogs.msdn.com/b/vsproject/archive/2009/06/23/inherited-properties-and-property-sheets.aspx), and [Visual Studio 2010 C++ Project Upgrade Guide](http://blogs.msdn.com/b/vcblog/archive/2010/03/02/visual-studio-2010-c-project-upgrade-guide.aspx).